 Any links to Amazon are affiliate links.

-An Easy Short Nap Fix.
+Is baby taking short naps?
 Here is an easy way to get baby taking longer naps and fix those short naps.
+This trick is counterintuitive, but it works!

 It seems most if not all moms come across short naps at some point in time.
 I would like to share my number one fix for both short naps and long crying sessions before naps.